 French steamer VENEZUELA, 730 tons, torpedoed by UB-59 in March 1918.
 An upright wreck but broken.
 Twin triple expansion engines and two boilers stand up.
 Wreck is smothered in fish, and always a popular dive site in 28 metres.

-British TANK LANDING CRAFT, unidentified, almost made it back from D-Day in 1944, upright in 28 metres.
-Twin diesel engines, huge stern capstan, ladders disappearing into the sand, bow ramp still there.
+British TANK LANDING CRAFT, unidentified, almost made it back from D-Day in 1944, upright in 28-30 metres.
+Wreck has exposed twin diesel engines, generators, huge stern capstan and ladders disappearing into the sand.
+Bow ramp still there in the closed position.

 British steamer KYARRA, 6953 tons, torpedoed by UB-57 in May 1918.
 Probably the most dived wreck in the UK.
 Four boilers and twin triple expansion engines.
 Lots of cargo still in the wreck.
 Depth 28-30 metres.